vsquared101/learning-spring-boot/README.md

    to automatically configure beans in the Spring application context.

 Spring Boot is just Spring.
 Inside, Spring Boot is doing the same kind of bean configuration in Spring that we might do on our own if Spring Boot didn't exist.
-Thankfully, because Spring Boot does exist, we're freed from dealing with explicit boilerplate configuration and are able to focus on the logic that makes your application unique.
+Thankfully, because Spring Boot does exist, we're freed from dealing with explicit boilerplate configuration and are able to focus on the logic that makes our application unique.

 ## Getting Started with Spring Boot